-- Bulk uplift provided on a fortnightly basis - Taking our Digital inclusion further and extending it to our tenants and residents - Giving consideration to our duty to achieve Net Carbon Zero by 2045 - Meeting SHQS and EESSH 2 by 2032 - Meeting our landlord compliance duty to carry out gas safety, electrical safety, energy performance certificates, safety checks for legionella, gutter cleaning, and door entry systems which we have still to assess.
+- Bulk uplift provided on a fortnightly basis. - Taking our Digital inclusion further and extending it to our tenants and residents - Giving consideration to our duty to achieve Net Carbon Zero by 2045 - Meeting the Scottish Housing Quality Standard (SHQS) and the second Energy Efficiency Standard for Social Housing (EESSH2) by 2032. - Meeting our landlord compliance duty to carry out Gas safety, Electrical safety, Energy performance certificates, safety checks for legionella, gutter cleaning, and door entry systems which we have still to assess.